stonybrook-lin539-f21/main/source/background/sets/00_basic_notation.md

 The sentence *If police police police, then police police police* actually uses two different word types.
 It just just so happens that both are pronounced and spelled *police*.
 But one is the noun *police*, the other one the verb *police*.
-So we might want to annote the string as follows:
+So we might want to annotate the string as follows:
 *If police[N] police[V] police[N], then police[N] police[V] police[N]*.
 Assume that words are annotated with their part of speech in this fashion.
 Then what would be the corresponding set of words?